-When one thinks about a tropical place, palm trees, azure water, and drinking from coconuts on a sandy beach are probably the first things that will come to mind.
-Tropical islands are an ideal getaway, an adventurous trip, and a soul sanctuary.
+When one thinks about a tropical place, palm trees, azure water, and drinking from coconuts on a sandy beach are probably the first things that come to mind.
+Tropical islands are ideal for getaways, adventurous trips, and soul sanctuaries.

 Tropical islands offer spectacular vacations where you can feel the ocean breeze while enjoying the taste of tropical fruit and juice with your feet touching the soft sand.
 With more than 40,000 tropical islands worldwide, you can organise your trip as it suits you.

-We introduce you in this article to the most beautiful tropical islands worldwide that promise a non-forgettable vacation.
+This article introduces you to the most beautiful tropical islands worldwide, which promise a non-forgettable vacation.
 Choose your favourite destination, book tickets, and prepare for an extraordinary tropical experience.

 The Maldives